OpenDSA/OpenDSA/RST/en/Slides/ProjManage.rst

    * Correlations:
       * Strong correlation between early time and high score
-      * No correlation between time spent and score
+      * No correlation between total time spent and score
       * No correlation between % early time and total time

 .. slide:: What is the Mechanism?

+   .. rst-class:: build

    * Correlations do not necessarily mean causation
       * Do they behave that way because they are good, or does